CuteShaun/Frontend-Interview-Prep/README.md

 ## 📚 Contribution Guidelines

-- Keep explanations clear and concise.
-- Follow the existing directory structure.
-- For algorithms:
-  - Use JavaScript.
-  - Include comments explaining your code.
-- Use Markdown for theoretical questions and answers.
+- Be clear, and concise, please use Markdown when possible.
+- Keep files tidy or create new folders if needed.
+- Algorithms?
+Add comments, explain logic, and keep it readable.
-- Respect others' contributions.
+- Respect everyone’s contributions.

 ## ⭐ Star the Repo
-If you find this guide helpful, please consider starring the repo to show your support!
+If you find this guide helpful, please start the repo to show your support!

 ## 📬 Feedback
-Have suggestions or ideas to improve this guide?
+Do you have suggestions or ideas to improve this guide?
 Open an issue or join the discussions section!

 ---